Supreme Logo

 Supreme Emblem

-The logo retains the original collage style that was used on the poster in support of abortion.
-Adhering to her creative traditions, the artist depicted the phrase “Your body is a battleground” over a black and white photograph.
-Well, the clothing manufacturer noticed how unusual the white inscription looks on a red background, and decided to borrow a conceptual design.
+The logo retained the original collage style used on the poster in support of abortions.
+Keeping with her creative traditions, the artist depicted the phrase “Your body is a battleground” over a black-and-white photograph.
+The clothing manufacturer noticed how unusually the white inscription looked on a red background and decided to borrow the conceptual design.

-However, sometimes the Supreme decides to experiment.
-It can be changed in the color palette as part of a black and white monochrome or bolder steps.
-For example, after the earthquake and tsunami in Japan in 2011, a series of T-shirts with the BOGO logo appeared, and in 2017 the company briefly changed the design of the trademark in honor of the late street fashion expert Gary Warnett.
+However, sometimes Supreme decides to experiment.
+This might involve changing the color palette within the black-and-white monochrome or bolder steps.
+For example, after the earthquake and tsunami in Japan in 2011, a series of T-shirts with the BOGO logo appeared.
+In 2017, the company briefly changed the trademark design in honor of the late street fashion expert Gary Warnett.

 Supreme Logo

-The famous red and white Supreme Box logo uses the Futura Heavy Oblique font.
+The famous red-and-white Supreme Box logo uses the Futura Heavy Oblique font.
 Paul Renner designed it for the Bauer Type Foundry in 1927.
-It is grotesque inspired by simple geometric shapes, including circles and rectangles.
-Bold letters are written in italics with a slope to the right.
-Smooth bends of rounded elements compensate for the absence of serifs.
+It is a sans-serif font inspired by simple geometric shapes, including circles and rectangles.
+The bold letters are italicized and slanted to the right.
+The smooth curves of the round elements compensate for the absence of serifs.

 Supreme color codes